 The general rule of thumb is that you should only really be betting each way if a horse has odds of 4/1 or better.
 That’s because anything less than 4/1 really doesn’t represent value for money.
 You will be due to make a loss if your horse fails to win the race.

 During golf tournaments, there are often some great players and really good prices.
 This is thanks largely to the sheer number of players that participate.
-So it’s a great way to potentially bag a big winner, in the form of an each-way bet.
+So it’s a great way to potentially bag a big winner.

 During the major tournaments, such as the Masters and the US Open, bookmakers often have special offers on and will often pay up to 10 places.
 So keep an eye out for these golf betting opportunities.